cloudquery/cloudquery/website/tables/awspricing/awspricing_services.md

 # Table: awspricing_services

-This table shows data for Awspricing Services.
+This table shows data for Services from the AWS Price List API.

 The composite primary key for this table is (**offer_code**, **version**, **publication_date**).